NUKnightLab/bonfire/README.md

 pip install --editable .
 ```

-This will install the bonfire command line tool, and dependencies except for the Elasticsearch Python client, and the bonfire.cfg config file setup.
+This will install the bonfire command line tool, and dependencies.

-## Elasticsearch client

-For development, you should have Elasticsearch (version 1.0.1) running and accessible from your development host.

 ## Bonfire config

 If Bonfire is installed as --editable for local development, setup will not copy the bonfire.cfg file into the environment.
 Either copy bonfire.cfg from the repo to config/bonfire.cfg relative to your environment root, or to a location specified by the BONFIRE_CONFIG environment variable.
 If you are making development changes to the repo copy of bonfire.cfg, set BONFIRE_CONFIG to point directly to the repo file.

-## Elasticsearch client

-We are currently using the Elasticsearch Python client version 1.0.1 which is not available in PyPi.
-Install from source by running python setup.py.
-The Elasticsearch Python client source is available at: https://github.com/elasticsearch/elasticsearch-py.

 # Testing